Brief introduction to Finnish law degrees

 Asianajaja (also “advokaatti”), attorney-at-law (also “advocate”) = a person with a university law degree and a minimum of four years of legal work experience who has passed the bar examination and been accepted into the Finnish Bar Association.
 All attorneys-at-law work either at a law office or in a state legal aid office.
 Lawyers working in lawyer’s firms, municipalities, organisations or other companies than law offices are not permitted to use the protected title of attorney-at-law.

-Luvan saanut oikeudenkäyntiavustaja (“lupajuristi”), licensed legal counsel (“licensed lawyer”) = a lawyer permitted to represent clients at a trial.
+Luvan saanut oikeudenkäyntiavustaja (“lupajuristi”), licensed trial counsel (“licensed lawyer”) = a lawyer permitted to represent clients at a trial.
 The licence is granted by the Legal Counsel Committee.
 The requirements for obtaining the licence are a university law degree and at least one year of orientation into the tasks of legal counsel, or passing the bar examination.

 Julkinen oikeusavustaja, public legal aid attorney = a lawyer working in a state legal aid office.
 Approximately half of such lawyers are attorneys-at-law.